FigueroaGit/prospects/README.md

 # prospects
- This in an API created with Spring Boot of Customers for ClientesProspectos mobile app
+ This is an API created with Spring Boot for ClientesProspectos mobile app